sug0/cdhorizon/README.md

 ## Building

-Building this project requires [tup](http://gittup.org/tup/).
 Compile the library with:

+    $ make libcdhorizon.a

+And the driver with:

-    $ ./make build
+    $ make

-To change the compilation flags, create a `tup.config` file with the following content:
+To change the compilation flags, create a `config.mk` file with the following content:

-    CONFIG_CC=...
-    CONFIG_CFLAGS=...
-    CONFIG_LDFLAGS=...

-If you want libpng and/or libjpeg support on the driver program, creating this file with the appropriate `CONFIG_LDFLAGS` is required.
-If you're just building the library, you can ignore this step.
+    CC=...
+    CFLAGS=...
+    LDFLAGS=...

 ## Lua API